kkpan11/pokestats/README.md

 This is an unofficial, non-commercial, fan-made app and is NOT affiliated, endorsed or supported by Nintendo, Game Freak and The Pokémon Company in any way.
 The images used are © Nintendo/Creatures and Inc./GAME FREAK Inc. Pokémon and Pokémon character names are trademarks of Nintendo.
-Everything else, and the programming code, is governed by the MIT license.
+Everything else, including the code, is governed by the MIT license.

 ## Donate

-Please consider donating if you think pokestats is helpful to you and want to support the project ❤️
+Please consider donating if you think pokestats is helpful to you and want to see the project evolve ❤️

 <a href="https://www.buymeacoffee.com/pokestats">
   <img alt="bmc-button" src="https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black">